tungndtt/celery-template/README.md

 ### Example

-There is already an example to illustrate how-to-apply-template, which can be in [example](./examples/)
+There is already an example to illustrate how-to-apply-template, which locates in [example](./examples/)

 #### Local Run (Worker)